Flying Heels: At stud

-Retired at the end of the 1933 racing season having won seventeen times with earnings of $123,435, Flying Heels was sent to stand at stud at Timberlawn Stock Farm in Bourbon County, Kentucky owned by Edwin K. Thomas.
+Retired at the end of the 1933 racing season having won seventeen times with earnings of $123,435, Flying Heels was sent to stand at stud at Timberlawn Stock Farm in Bourbon County, Kentucky, owned by Edwin K. Thomas.
 Horses from his first crop foaled in 1935 which began racing in 1937 included nine who were race winners with Spindletop, Shining Heels and Flying Wild winning stakes races.

 From his second crop in 1936, his daughter Flying Lill would further enhance Flying Heels' reputation as a sire.
 Racing at age three in 1939 for owners Mr. and Mrs. Charles H. Cleary, among her wins that year Flying Lill captured the prestigious Kentucky Oaks at Churchill Downs in May and the Matron Stakes in July at Arlington Park.
 Flying Lill followed that up with another Arlington Park win in the July 19th Springfield Handicap that marked her eighth win out of ten starts for the year.
 Although Flying Heels was the sire of a number of other winners, none met with his own success or that of Flying Lill.

-Flying Heels died on May 8, 1940 in a nighttime barn fire at Timberlawn Stock Farm.
+Flying Heels died on May 8, 1940, in a nighttime barn fire at Timberlawn Stock Farm.

 Pedigree

+Flying Heels is inbred 4S × 4D to the stallion Watercress, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Flying Heels is inbred 4D × 4D to the stallion Domino, meaning that he appears twice fourth generation on the dam side of his pedigree.